Koko-66/green_bean_shop/README.md

 3. Add a pre-publish status on products after they are added, to allow for product posting QC.
 4. Appropriate management for special offers and discounts and their presentation on the product pages.
 Discounts would be set up as a separate model and added to the product model as a foreign key.
 5. Add handling of registration for a newsletter on the Checkout page.
+6. Change layout of policies to home branding.

 # <a name="marketing-strategy"></a>Marketing strategy